simokay/compendium/adversaries/Young Green Hag.md

     attack_bonus: 0
   - name: Shared Spellcasting (Coven Only)
     desc: |-
-      While all three members of a hag coven are within 30 feet of one another, they can each cast the following spells from the wizard's spell list but must share the spell slots among themselves:
+      While all three members of a hag coven are within 30 feet of one another, they can each cast spells from the wizard's spell list but must share the spell slots among themselves.

-      • 1st level (4 slots): Sleep, Ray of Sickness
-      • 2nd level (3 slots): Silence, Locate Object
-      • 3rd level (3 slots): Fear, Counterspell

 For casting these spells, each hag is a 6th-level spellcaster that uses Intelligence as her spellcasting ability.
 The spell save DC is 11+the hag's Intelligence modifier, and the spell attack bonus is 3+the hag's Intelligence modifier.
     attack_bonus: 0
 actions:
   - name: Claws